lcdm-uiuc/info490-fa15/Week2/README.md

 #####By the end of this lesson, you should be able to:######

 - Understand how to utilize various Unix commands.
-- Understand the input/output redirection process and commands for Unix.
-- Understand some of the inner-workings of the shell, such as expansion and quoting.
-- View an IPython notebook on github via the nbviewer.
-- Download an IPython notebook and execute it by using your info490 Docker container.
 - Execute Python commands in an IPython notebook.
 - Know basic Python terminology, such as input, output, debugging, etc.
-- Describe the basic data types provided by the Python language.
 - Perform basic operations on Python variables.